How Appraisers Determine the Value of Northwest Valley Properties

-When you buy a home, your lender will require an appraisal, and even if you’re paying cash, you should have an appraisal done to make sure you’re not overpaying.
-It’s a good idea, then, to know how appraisers determine the value of Northwest Valley properties.
-An appraisal is an unbiased (supposedly) estimate of what the home is actually worth.
-It does include a subjective element, but appraisers use an objective process to arrive at a pretty accurate assessment of value.
+Part of the home buying process is getting an appraisal.
+Your lender will require an appraisal, and even if you’re paying cash, it’s a good idea to have an appraisal done to make sure you’re not overpaying.
+It’s not always easy to understand how appraisers determine the value of Northwest Valley properties.
+An appraisal is the process of developing an opinion of value.
 In general, appraisers look at recent sales data for similar properties, the condition of the property, and location.

 What Appraisers Look at to Determine Value

-Appraisers determine the value of Northwest Valley properties primarily on the basis of the market and the condition of a property.
-And that “condition” involves construction and maintenance matters, such as:
+The first way appraisers determine the value of Northwest Valley properties is based on the market as well as the condition of a property.
+Here are some of the things that “condition” involves:

-The very first things an appraiser will examine are the fundamental aspects of a home’s construction – the foundation, the walls (especially with respect to solid framing), and the roof.
-The appraiser will be looking for any defects or damage to these basic construction components to ensure that the mortgage lender is lending on a property that has the requisite equity.
+This goes back to the very basics of a home’s construction.
+They will look at the foundation, the walls (especially with respect to solid framing), and of course, the roof.
+The appraiser will be looking for any defects or damage to these basic construction components to ensure that the mortgage lender is lending on a property that has the required equity.

-Lot size and the home’s square footage also help appraisers determine the value of Northwest Valley properties.
+The square footage of the home as well as the size of the lot the house sits on are also considerations that the appraiser will be looking at.
+These also help determine the value of Northwest Valley properties.
+The larger the lot and the larger the home, the more value it has.
+But there is so much more involved than just size.
 Obviously, larger lots and larger homes are worth more, but mere size doesn’t tell the whole story.
 A larger home with more bedrooms and bathrooms will be worth more than a similar sized home with fewer of these rooms.

 CONDITION OF INTERIOR